 Thumb-2 technology is available in the ARMv6T2 and later architectures.
+However, the ARMv6-M architecture only uses a limited set of 32-bit Thumb instructions.

 The additional 32-bit encoded Thumb instructions enable Thumb to cover most of the functionality of the ARM instruction set.
 The availability of 16-bit and 32-bit instructions enables Thumb-2 technology to combine the code density of earlier versions of Thumb with the performance of the ARM instruction set.